-The Bluff Heights neighborhood of Long Beach is one of the city’s most vibrant older residential neighborhoods known for its lovely vintage homes and proximity to great shops and restaurants along with the beach.
+The Bluff Heights neighborhood of Long Beach is one of the city’s most vibrant older residential neighborhoods.
+It’s known for its lovely vintage homes and proximity to great shops and restaurants along with the beach.
 Here’s everything you need to know about it!

-The area features predominantly Craftsman Bungalows constructed between 1910 and 1923, and also includes some Spanish Colonial Revival, Prairie Style, Colonial Revival, and Tudor homes built in the 1920s and 1930s.
-In the 1960s, 1970s and 1980s, some large-scale multi-family structures were also built in the neighborhood.
+Bluff Heights predominantly features Craftsman Bungalows that were constructed between 1910 and 1923.
+However, it also includes some Spanish Colonial Revival, Prairie Style, Colonial Revival, and Tudor homes built in the 1920s and 1930s.
+In the 1960s, 1970s, and 1980s, some large-scale multi-family structures were also built in the neighborhood.
 The Bluff Heights area is now one of Long Beach’s city-designated historic districts.
 Learn more about the city’s historic districts in the video below!

-Bluff Heights lies between Broadway on the south, 4th Street on the north, Junipero and Wisconsin on the west and Redondo on the east.
+Bluff Heights lies between Broadway on the south, 4th Street on the north, Junipero and Wisconsin on the west, and Redondo on the east.
 To the north is Rose Park South and to the south lies the Bluff Park neighborhood.
-To the east lies Belmont Heights.
-Tucked in the corner is Carroll Park.
+To the east lies Belmont Heights, and tucked in the corner is Carroll Park.

 Originally planned by John W. Bixby in 1866, Bluff Heights was annexed by Long Beach in 1905.
-Because of its close proximity to the Pacific Electric Railway, the neighborhood saw housing growth soar starting in 1914.
-This boom is still reflected in the historic home styles that characterize the neighborhood.
+Its close proximity to the Pacific Electric Railway meant the neighborhood saw housing growth soar starting in 1914.
+Today, this boom is still reflected in the historic home styles that characterize the neighborhood.

 Marketed as “Iowa by the Sea” by developers, Bluff Heights offered the architectural feel of a Midwestern neighborhood in a sunnier, seaside community.
-Even today, Bluff Heights suggests a small town, retro feel while being firmly planted in metropolitan Long Beach.
+Even today, Bluff Heights suggests a small town with, retro feel while being firmly planted in metropolitan Long Beach.

 For families, a major draw to the neighborhood includes the great local schools.
 Part of the Long Beach Unified School District, primary schools include Luther Burbank Elementary and Mann Elementary.
-The middle school serving the area is Thomas Jefferson, with Woodrow Wilson as the local high school.
+The middle school serving the area is Thomas Jefferson and Woodrow Wilson is the local high school.

 Park Pantry has long been a favorite with locals, offering traditional diner fare and delicious baked goods.
-Looking for organic smoothies, juices, and bowls, then Tru Nature Juice bar is a must.
-The bonus is their beautiful art work to enjoy while you’re waiting.
+If you’re looking for organic smoothies, juices, and bowls, then Tru Nature Juice bar is a must.
+The bonus is their beautiful artwork to enjoy while you’re waiting.
 Another favorite among locals is La Parolaccia Osteria.
 If you’re looking for good, old-fashioned, Italian comfort food, then this is the spot for you.

-The farmer’s market at Bixby Park (on Tuesdays at 3 p.m.) is another great option, featuring fresh fruit, vegetables, and flowers, along with a number of prepared food vendors.
+Additionally, a farmer’s market is hosted at Bixby Park every Tuesday at 3 PM.
+This is another great option for buying fresh fruit, vegetables, and flowers, along with a number of prepared food vendors.

 Bluff Heights Neighborhood Association